-Especially when it comes to Diesel Particulate Filters (DPF’s) and how their cleaning and maintenance should be integrated into the maintenance schedule.
+One critical element when it comes to Diesel Particulate Filters (DPF’s) is cleaning and maintenance and how it should be integrated into the maintenance schedule.
 A variety of factors can contribute to when DPF cleaning needs to be done, but all DPFs will need to be cleaned at some point.
 With that said, we wanted to discuss how often a DPF will need to be cleaned and the proper procedure for doing so.

 How Often Does a DPF Need Cleaned?